MichaelCurrin/mkdocs-quickstart/docs/docs/tutorial/deploy.md

 2. Push to `gh-pages` branch.
 Note: You must not edit this branch directly.
 3. Enable GitHub Pages if it was not yet enabled

-Then go to your repo on GitHub, see the *environment* tab and click _View deployment_.
+Then go to your repo on GitHub, look at the *environment* tab and click _View deployment_.

 e.g.

 - [michaelcurrin.github.io/mkdocs-quickstart/](https://michaelcurrin.github.io/mkdocs-quickstart/)

-See deploy options:
+See deploy options in the help:

 ```sh
 $ mkdocs gh-deploy --help